 There are many different ways to help animals in need.
 If you’re looking for a new pet, there are many local rescues working to place wonderful animals in homes.
 Additionally, these local rescues are often in need of volunteers to work with the animals, and they often collect donations such as newspaper and towels.
-If you’re looking to provide financial help, we have two funds that help animals in need.
-Our Rescue Fund is used to finance care for animals belonging to our rescue clients.
-Our Pet Retention Fund is used to finance care for rescue animals as well as client-owned animals experiencing unforeseen but treatable illnesses whose owners are unable to afford treatment.
-For more information, please see our Fundraising page.
+If you’re looking to provide financial help, we have a fund that helps animals in need.
+Our Rescue and Pet Retention Fund is used to finance care for rescue animals as well as client-owned animals experiencing unforeseen but treatable illnesses.

 We regularly post pictures and stories of animals benefited by our funds to our website and Facebook page.
 Unfortunately, it is not possible for us to track which animal is benefited by each individual donation.

 No. Unfortunately, because our funds are not maintained by a nonprofit organization, donations are not tax deductible.

-All pet insurance plans are structured such that clients pay for veterinary care and are later reimbursed by the insurance company.
+Almost all pet insurance plans are structured such that clients pay for veterinary care and are later reimbursed by the insurance company.
 We are always happy to sign any forms that require a veterinarian’s signature or description of treatments, but we do not take payment directly from insurance companies.

 We recommend visiting one of the emergency centers listed on our Emergency page.